1

 The History of Disputatious Isn't Controversial

-Disputatious can be used of both people and things.
-Disputatious people like to provoke arguments or find something to disagree about.
-In the "things" category, the word can apply to both situations and issues.
-For example, court trials are disputatious; that is, they are marked by disputation, or verbal controversy.
-An issue or matter is disputatious if it provokes controversy.
-However, if a matter, such as an assertion made by someone, is open to question rather than downright controversial, it's merely disputable.
-In any case, there's no arguing that both disputatious and its synonym disputative have changed their connotation somewhat from their Latin source, the verb disputare.
-That word means simply "to discuss."
+Quarrelsome, contentious, polemical—the English language sure loves a multisyllabic word to describe your tetchier types, and who are we to argue?
+Disputatious is another lengthy adjective applied to people who like to start arguments or find something to disagree about, and it can be used to characterize situations and issues as well.
+For example, court trials are disputatious; that is, they are marked by the action of disputing.
+And an issue or matter is disputatious if it provokes controversy.
+However, if a matter, such as an assertion made by someone, is open to question rather than downright controversial, it’s merely disputable.
+In any case, there’s no arguing that disputatious, dispute, and disputable have diverged somewhat in meaning from their Latin source: the verb disputare means simply "to discuss."

 Examples of disputatious in a Sentence